 - 1. Begin by telling students that this activity should be done alone and quietly. - 2.
 Distribute one sheet of paper or paper plate and a marker to each student. - 3.
-Tell students that they will use the given materials to visually represent their personality style and important values.
-In other words, they should use only pictures to tell a story of themselves visually. - 4.
+Tell students that they will be visually representing their personality style and important values with the given materials.
+In other words, they should use only pictures, to visually tell a story of themselves. - 4.
 Students should use the front and back of the paper or plate. - 5.
-On side 1: Use drawings to show how they believe others perceive them.
+On side 1: Use drawings to show how they believe they are perceived by others.
 (Ex: stereotypes, nicknames, preconceived notions). - 6.
 On side 2: Use drawings to represent their true self.
 (Ex: hobbies, values, morals, beliefs, motivators in life).
 They can write one word that best describes them. - 7.
-After the students have completed their sheets, divide them into groups of three to four. - 8.
+After the students have completed their sheets, divide into groups of three to four. - 8.
 Give the students 5 minutes to share the front and back of their sheets within their groups.